Saiwilan/pomodo/README.md

 # pomodo
-An Pomodoro Timer built with electron
+An Simple Pomodoro Timer built with electron